 Remuneration to the Board of Directors

 The chairman and the other members of the board of directors are paid a fee in accordance with the decision of the annual general meeting.
-At the annual general meeting on 22 April 2021, it was resolved that the remuneration is to be paid in quarterly payments with SEK 200,000 to Ingar Jensen, Johan Karlsson, Pernilla Lundin and Marie Grönborg and USD 18,000 to Mario Houde.
+At the annual general meeting held on May 9, 2023, it was decided to grant a remuneration of SEK 235,000 to the elected board members who are not employed by the company.
 No remuneration shall be paid to the rest of the board of directors.
-The chairman of the board shall be paid SEK 500,000.
-In addition, the chairman of the remuneration committee will receive fees totaling SEK 50,000 and the other members of the remuneration committee will receive fees totaling SEK 15,000 and the chairman of the audit committee will receive fees totaling SEK 100,000 and the other members of the audit committee will receive fees totaling SEK 25,000.
+The chairman of the board shall be paid SEK 570,000.
+In addition, the chairman of the remuneration committee will receive fees totaling SEK 60,000 and the other members of the remuneration committee will receive fees totaling SEK 20,000 and the chairman of the audit committee will receive fees totaling SEK 115,000 and the other members of the audit committee will receive fees totaling SEK 30,000.

 The board members of the Company are not entitled to any benefits after their resignation as members of the board.